espressif/esp-at/docs/en/AT_Command_Set/index.rst

    * - +LINK_CONN
      - Detailed connection information of TCP/UDP/SSL
    * - +STA_CONNECTED: <sta_mac>
-     - A station has connected to the WiFi softAP interface of ESP-AT
+     - A station has connected to the Wi-Fi softAP interface of ESP-AT
    * - +DIST_STA_IP: <sta_mac>,<sta_ip>
-     - The WiFi softAP interface of ESP-AT distributes an IP address to the station
+     - The Wi-Fi softAP interface of ESP-AT distributes an IP address to the station
    * - +STA_DISCONNECTED: <sta_mac>
-     - A station disconnected from the WiFi softAP interface of ESP-AT
+     - A station disconnected from the Wi-Fi softAP interface of ESP-AT
    * - >
      - ESP-AT is waiting for more data to be received
    * - Recv ``<xxx>`` bytes